"...someday we will look back on this portion of time and think about how we were able to move past it, especially the class of 2020."

 “These situations are out of our control,” Josh said.
 “But what’s been good to see is how my friends, teammates and competitors have responded to this…it’s amazing how resilient everyone is.”

 The BSU standouts may not get to close out their senior years on the track but are looking forward to commencement ceremonies.
-Both are pleased that university officials are postponing the event instead of cancelling.
+Both are pleased that university officials are postponing the event instead of canceling.

 “I am very grateful that President Fred Clark is making sure that there is a commencement,” Jayci said.
 “This celebration is a way for students to appreciate their accomplishments, reminisce on the good memories, the bad ones and to remember lifelong friends they’ve met here at Bridgewater State and most of all, it’s the closure we all need to move onto the next chapter in our lives.”